Luang Pu Waen Suciṇṇo: Meeting Ajahn Mun and later life

-Exceptional Qualities
+Exceptional qualities

-"Anyone who is interested in Lay people is only interested in Gain." - This was an important statement of Luang Por Waen.
-He was not interested in Lay people.
-He was neither interested in Novices nor Nuns.
-According to him, this interests are only for Gain, Praise and fame.
+Luang Por Waen has stated, "Anyone who is interested in lay people is only interested in gain."
+He was not interested in lay people, novices, or nuns.
+According to him, these interests were only for gain, praise, and fame.

-Like Ajahn Mun Bhuridatto who was the spiritual teacher of Luang Por Waen, he spent his life as a Thudong monk until he encountered with a leg disability.
-He lived alone, practiced alone in forests and preferred seclusion.
+Like Ajahn Mun Bhuridatto, Luang Por Waen's spiritual teacher, he spent his life as a Thudong monk until he became disabled.
+He lived alone, practiced alone in forests, and preferred seclusion.

 Drunken Dhamma

-Verbal usage of the Thai word 'Dhammo' as 'Dham-Mo' was a famous metaphor in his Sermons.
+Verbal usage of the Thai word 'Dhammo' as 'Dham-Mo' was a metaphor in his sermons.
 'Maw' or 'Mo' is a Thai word which gives the meaning 'Drunken' or 'Intoxicated'.
 Luang Por Waen referred to the 'Future' and the 'Past' as 'Dham-Mo' which means 'Drunken Dhamma' and he referred to the 'Current Moment' as 'Dhammo' which means Straight Dhamma.
 "Don't think about future and past.
 It is Drunken Dhamma" -was his regular advice.